mizutanilab/BluetoothDialsRS232C/README.md

 The Bluetooth interface of this device is RN42 (Microchip / Roving Networks).
 For the host-side interface, we use dongles MM-BTUD43 (Sanwa Supply) for Windows Vista, 7, and 10 PCs.
 This dongle seems to use CSR chips.
 Built-in Bluetooth interfaces of our laptop PCs also work well with the device.
 We have no information about what kind of chips are implemented in our laptops.

 ## Firmware
 The device firmware runs in two modes: serial mode and keyboard mode.
 The serial mode is the default boot.
 In this mode, dial/button manipulations are sent to a virtual COM port associated with this device.
-The device port is scanned and listed automatically in the dialbox dialog of RecView and MCTrace.
+The device port is scanned and listed automatically in the Dialbox dialog of RecView and MCTrace.
 The COM port number can also be found from: Bluetooth icon in the lower right -> show devices -> other options -> COM port tab.

 The keyboard mode is enabled by pressing the black button while setting batteries or connecting a power cable.
 In the keyboard mode, this device is recognized as a Bluetooth keyboard.
 Dial/button manipulations are treated as if they are keyboard inputs.